 If you’re a real estate investor, you might need to have cash reserves mortgage lenders can see, as well — particularly if your repayment plans are based on income (rents or leases) generated by the property you’re borrowing against.

 The amount you need in mortgage reserves can vary, depending on the type of loan you’re applying for and the kind of property you’re buying.

 |Conventional loan||0-6 months, depending on credit and DTI/LTV ratios|

 |FHA loan||3 months for 3- or 4-unit properties

 |VA loan||6 months for 3- or 4-unit properties|

 |USDA loan||No requirement|

 |Second home||2–4 months|

-“Multi-unit properties require more reserves as do investment properties,” says John Stearns, mortgage banker at American Fidelity Mortgage in Milwaukee, Wisconsin.
+“Multi-unit properties require more reserves, as do investment properties,” says John Stearns, senior mortgage loan originator at American Fidelity Mortgage Services in Wheaton, Illinois.
 “The reserves will be based on how much borrowers owe on these investment properties.”

 How to build your mortgage reserves